xNarnia/TCR-TerrariaChatRelay/TModLoader/bin/README.md

 # TModLoader Configuration
-You have to options to configure your TerrariaChatRelay plugin.
+You have two options to configure your TerrariaChatRelay plugin.
 - TerrariaChatRelay_Config.json -> Built-in ModConfig system with links, guidance, and a visual editor
 - TerrariaChatRelay/TerrariaChatRelay-Discord.json -> Text editor
 Note: Your plugin will use the **the newest file** with the most recent changes.
 If you make a change in your ModConfig, it will overwrite the other file.